Amusing Permutation Representations of Group Extensions: Overview of the technique

-In Fig.~\ref{permmat1}, these permutations are illustrated as string diagrams.
-Within the illustration, we demonstrate that the permutation respects the grouping $\{1,2\}\{3,4\}$, and thus we can imagine the associated permutation as a ``ribbon permutation."
-Here and below, whenever such ribbon-like illustrations are given, they are just a visual convenience.
-The ribbons may pass through each other since the representation is one in the permutation group rather than in the braid group.
-In the last step, we abstract the diagrams to permutations of the ribbons together with twists.
-Please note that the domain of the permutations is written at the bottom of the diagram.
+\begin{sloppypar} In Fig.~1, these permutations are illustrated as string diagrams.
+The illustration demonstrates that the permutation respects the grouping $\{1,2\}\{3,4\}$, and thus the associated permutation is imagined as a a pair of ``strings-with-beads" The beads may slide through the crossings of the strings, and two beads upon a string cancel.
+The domain of the permutations is written at the bottom of the diagram.
 So the $4$-cycle $(1324)$ indicates that the first point on the left bottom migrates up the string to the third position from the left at the top.